In General

 I find words, concepts, and statements are antipathetic to my work as a photographer.
 I personally struggle to silence the verbal narrative that happens involuntarily in my mind as I look at the world.
 My eye and right hemisphere will find some view or scene that resonates in a way I can’t verbally describe, so I willfully attempt not to try.
 And to conceptualize an artistic goal in advance, or to rationalize the capture afterwards destroys that wordless experience.

-The exercise I employ most in my work is photographing buildings, walls, telephone poles that aren’t pretty, aren’t ugly (to my mind, anyway) — just banal.
+The exercise I employ most in my work is photographing buildings, walls, telephone poles that aren’t pretty, aren’t ugly (to my mind, anyway) — just unremarkable.
 Meaningless scenes that posses no intrinsic beauty or quality, represent no particular issue or subject.
 Visual Rorschach Tests.
 Koans.
 The more I can strip away the distracting noise my verbal left hemisphere creates, the better my visual right hemisphere can operate.
-And these banal scenes hold my eye for reasons that, say, a blue sky does not.
+And these commonplace scenes hold my eye for reasons that, say, a blue sky does not.
 Not sure why, but I can’t focus my eye or my mind for more than a moment on a blank sky or even a cloudy one.
 It might be that my brain needs something to process, something to consume and digest.

 all images and text copyright Aaron Dougherty